UAE says reforms will better protect foreign workers

 Labour Minister Saqr Ghobash said that from January 2016 the UAE would take steps which, when completed, would get rid of “all the practices that were associated with kafala”.

-He outlined steps strengthening the right to change employer and preventing “involuntary labor” by lodging the workers’ contracts with the labor ministry rather than with the employers, who currently hold the documents.
+He outlined steps strengthening the right to change employer and preventing “involuntary labour” by lodging the workers’ contracts with the labour ministry rather than with the employers, who currently hold the documents.

 “The worker cannot, under any circumstances, be made to, or otherwise be compelled, to remain in an employment relation,” a ministry statement said.

-A reorganization of labor contracts would also stop so-called “substitution”, where foreign workers sign one contract before they leave their home country and are compelled to renegotiate lower wages when they arrive in the Gulf.
+A reorganisation of labour contracts would also stop so-called “substitution”, where foreign workers sign one contract before they leave their home country and are compelled to renegotiate lower wages when they arrive in the Gulf.

 Guest workers do many of the dirty and dangerous jobs in the region, from construction to the oil industry, transport and services.
 They account for nearly half of the roughly 50 million population of the six-nation Gulf Cooperation Council and about 4.5 million of the nine million UAE population.